DavidVargasxyz/davidvargasxyz.github.io/content/linux/Linux Boot Process.md

 The primary job of the bootloader program is to
 - spot the Linux kernel code in the */boot* file system,
-- decompress it,
+- decompress it
-- load it into memory based on the configuration defined in the **boot*grub2/grub.cfg* file,
+- load it into memory based on the configuration defined in the **boot/grub2/grub.cfg** file
 - transfer control over to it to further the boot process.

 UEFI-based systems,
-- GRUB2 looks for the EFI system partition **boot*efi* instead, and
+- GRUB2 looks for the EFI system partition **/boot/efi** instead, and
-- runs the kernel based on the configuration defined in the /boot/*efi/EFI/redhat/grub.efi* file.
+- runs the kernel based on the configuration defined in the /boot/efi/EFI/redhat/grub.efi file.

 ### Kernel Phase